“We have made lies our refuge, and in falsehood we have taken shelter” (Isa 28:15 NRSV-CE)

 In relating John’s account, Professor Ehrman says that “the Jewish leaders take Jesus to Pilate early in the morning, but they refuse to enter Pilate’s headquarters because they want to ‘avoid ritual defilement’ so that they can ‘eat the Passover’ that evening (18:28; remember, though, that in Mark’s Gospel they had already eaten the Passover meal the night before)” (Ehrman 2010, p 44).
 Under the previous heading, I showed how Professor Ehrman is wrong in stating that John and Mark have the Last Supper on different days, so we can consider this objection of his answered.

 He then makes a dumb comment, but which is, I suppose, meant to make John’s account look dumb.
 He says “We’re not told why they would be defiled by entering the headquarters.
 Because it was a pagan place?
 Built on a cemetery?
 Something else?”
 (Ehrman 2010, p 44).
 As a professional historian and a scholar, Professor Ehrman should realise that the bible is at least an historical document, and is the document he is discussing and criticising, therefore he should read it and be more familiar with it.
 If he did read it, he’d know that the Jews had no dealings with Gentiles, and wouldn’t eat with them or enter their houses.
 John had earlier explained this when writing about the woman of Samaria (Jn 4:9).
-And Luke writes of how Peter had received a vision from God to show him the Gentiles were no longer to be regarded as unclean because he accepted them and gave them salvation as well: “And he (Peter) said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean” (Acts 10:28; 11:9-12).
+And Luke writes of how Peter had received a vision from God to show him the Gentiles were no longer to be regarded as unclean because he accepted them and gave them salvation as well: “And he (Peter) said to them, ‘You yourselves know how unlawful it is for a Jew to associate with or to visit anyone of another nation; but God has shown me that I should not call anyone common or unclean’” (Acts 10:28; 11:9-12).
 Later, Paul had to rebuke Peter publicly because when he heard that some Jews were coming to Antioch from James, he withdrew from the Gentiles and stopped eating with them (Gal 2:11-14).

 Professor Ehrman continues: “But the result is that the trial proceeds in a rather peculiar way.
 Jesus is inside the headquarters with Pilate, the Jewish authorities who accuse him are outside the headquarters, along with the Jewish crowd, and Pilate runs back and forth between accuser and accused, talking first to one, then to the other.
 Pilate enters and leaves the headquarters six times over the course of the trial and has discussions both with Jesus and with his accusers – reasoning with them, pleading with them, trying to get them to listen to sense” (Ehrman 2010, p 44).